factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/types/managed-projection.md

 fall back to.

 In cases where consistency with the fact-stream is not that important, you might just want to occasionally update the model.
-An example would be to call update for logged in users (to make sure, they see their potential writes) but not updating for public users, as they don't need to see the very latest changes.
+An example would be to call update for logged-in users (to make sure, they see their potential writes) but not updating for public users, as they don't need to see the very latest changes.
 One way to manage the extends of "staleness" of a ManagedProjection could be just a **scheduled update call**, once every 5 minutes or whatever your requirements are for public users.